 Exclusive high end villa with 4 floors

-Persian vernacular architecture
+Persian vernacular architecture and retractable glass roof

 Retractable insulated roof